mattbierner/blog.mattbierner.com/_posts/2019-07-01-vscode-webview-web-learnings.md

 DOMException: Blocked a frame with origin "null" from accessing a cross-origin frame.
 ```

-Furthermore, you can't register a service worker inside a iframe with a unique origin.
+Furthermore, you can't register a service worker inside an iframe with a unique origin.
 This makes sense if you consider service workers were in large part designed to enable caching and offline behavior, neither of which are relevant for a unique origin that will be used once.
 But this is a key limitation because, as we just saw, service workers offer a nice clean way to load local resources inside webviews.

 ## `srcdoc` or data uri
 I next tried to workaround these limitations by serving up the iframe in a slightly different way that would allow safely enabling `allow-same-origin`.
 Rather than serving the iframe content from a file on the server, I tried using the `srcdoc` attribute or a `data:` uri to serve the static webview content inline.